 Q: What if we find something too large to move or that won't fit into the bag?

 A: First, remember to practice basic safety.
 Don't try to move something that is too heavy for you to lift comfortably, and do not try to move dangerous objects (such as a metal drum leaking an unknown substance).
-Inform your Zone Captain—look for the bright yellow shirt—where you found the item and they will arrange for its disposal.
+Inform your Site Captain—look for the bright yellow shirt—where you found the item and they will arrange for its disposal.

 Q: What do I do if I find a stranded or entangled animal?

-A: Notify your Zone Captain immediately if you see any stranded, injured or entangled animals.
+A: Notify your Site Captain immediately if you see any stranded, injured or entangled animals.
 Do not attempt to aid the animal yourself.
 This could result in injury to you or the animal.
 Be sure to also write this down on your Data Card noting the type of animal that is stranded and type of debris it is entangled in.
 Be sure and take a picture as well, as this provides visual evidence of the entanglement.

 Q: What do I do if I find hazardous waste?